13 Podzol Soils

 Other soils.

-Typic Perch-gley Podzols
+Typic Perch-gley Podzol Soils

-ZG - GROUNDWATER-GLEY PODZOLS
+ZG - GROUNDWATER-GLEY PODZOL SOILS

 Groundwater-gley Podzol Soils occur in periodically or predominantly saturated sites (unless artificially drained) in which the wetness is indicated by brownish or reddish mottles or peaty topsoils.
 The wetness is caused by a groundwater-table.